devPrashantKumar/JAVA-Learning/JAVA-Basics/README.md

 - **URL:** [Watch on YouTube](https://youtu.be/_hHtmSt5dSg?si=9ZcJGWkaddgO74yX)

 ### Topics Covered
-- construct can not be inherited, static, final and abstract.
+- constructor can not be inherited, static, final and abstract.

 ---
 ## Video 9 :